TABLE OF CONTENTS

 Healthcare.gov automatically checks your eligibility for financial assistance and Kentucky Medicaid.
 You’ll also be shown whether you qualify for the Advanced Premium Tax Credit.
 Once you’ve entered all this information, you’ll be shown a list of available plans.
 You can also compare plans side-by-side using the tool provided on the Healthcare.gov website.
 Then, you select a plan and complete the enrollment process.

-You can purchase health insurance plans from two companies in Kentucky:
+You can purchase affordable health insurance plans from four companies in Kentucky:

 Applying for individual and family coverage involves a similar enrollment process.
 You should consider your health care needs and those of each person who’ll be covered before you decide on a plan.
 Consider the type of plan, the monthly premiums, and the expected out-of-pocket costs.